tianzeshu/RL-RMDA/README.md

 ## 4 How to Cite This Work

 If you find this work helpful in your research, please kindly consider citing the following paper.
-The bibtex are listed below:
+The bibtex is listed below:

     @INPROCEEDINGS{Tian2406:Reinforcement,
     AUTHOR="Zeshu Tian and Hongli Zhang and Yan Wang",